Paired Front End Pools

 User pool failover scenarios

-The call center behavior is the same as that in a deployment using a single pool for applications and users.
-The exception is that the complete failure of one of the user pools does not cause call center failure.
+The contact center behavior is the same as that in a deployment using a single pool for applications and users.
+The exception is that the complete failure of one of the user pools does not cause contact center failure.
 However, it reduces the availability of agents from the affected pool.

 User pool failover